 - Cozy sweater.
-While the evening campfire can keep you plenty warm, the mornings do tend to be a bit chilly so bring cozy layers like this Snug Sweater.
+While the evening campfire can keep you plenty warm, the mornings do tend to be a bit chilly so bring cozy layers and warm sweaters.

 - Warm jacket.
 It can get cold and windy at night by the coast.
 I used my Mountain Hardwear jacket for hanging around the campfire and heading to the restroom at night.

 - Sports Bag.
 I have a lightweight sports pack from Stronger that fits all my essentials, water, and camera gear.

 Before heading out on any trails in Big Sur be sure to bring the basics:

 - Hydroflask is my go-to refillable water bottle for outdoor trips like this because it will keep your water cold in the summer and hot drinks warm when the temperatures start dropping.

 - Bug Spray.
 The Big Sur River that runs through the property attracts many mosquitos so come prepared with bug spray.